spektrum1/k8s-exercises/README.md

 # k8s-exercises
-A zach and Viktor extravaganza
+A Zach and Viktor Kubernetes Extravaganza

-Solutions and works in progress for exercises found here: https://kodekloud.com/courses/kubernetes-challenges/
+Solutions and work in progress for the [KodeKloud Kubernetes Challenges](https://kodekloud.com/courses/kubernetes-challenges/).